Open Research Policy

 - Use of a repository run by the institution/affiliation/government agency of the author(s) is encouraged; this staff can be an excellent support system and help authors comply with institute and/or funder requirements.

 - The Dryad data repository provides a flexible platform for a wide variety of digital data.

 - A no-cost general repository option such as Figshare can be utilized.

 - Other examples of permanent repositories include GenBank for DNA sequences, ORNL-DAAC for biogeochemical data, Knowledge Network for Biocomplexity, the NSF Arctic Data Center, and the Environmental Data Initiative (EDI).

 - A Zenodo DOI must be obtained for GitHub material to ensure permanency and versioning.
 Instructions for obtaining a Zenodo DOI can be found here.

 MECHANICS AND EXAMPLES

-(1) whether no data were collected for this study (i.e., theoretical, review, opinion, editorial papers)
+1. No data were collected for this study (i.e., theoretical, review, opinion, editorial papers).

-(2) if data are already published, with affirmation that those publications are properly cited
+2. Data are already published, with those publications properly cited in this submission.

-(5) that data are sensitive and cannot be provided publicly (rare; examples include sensitive species data and human subject data), with this fully disclosed and query/contact details provided so another qualified researcher could obtain the same data
+5. Data are sensitive and cannot be provided publicly (rare; examples include sensitive species data and human subject data).
+[If choosing this option, in the Open Research statement you must fully disclose what data are private and provide complete query and contact details so another qualified researcher can obtain the data.]

 The manuscript file should include an Open Research statement on the manuscript’s title page that fully describes where readers can access all underlying data and/or code.
 Statements to the effect of “material are available from the author(s)” are not permissible.
 Examples of Open Research statements for accepted papers are provided below.